stepanogil/mcp-sse-demo/README.md

 ## Usage

 The `chat.py` script provides an async `chat(user_input)` function.
-You can import and use this function in your own script or an interactive environment (like Jupyter, where `nest_asyncio` is often used) to interact with the chatbot.
+You can import and use this function in your own script or an interactive environment i.e. Jupyter notebook to interact with the chatbot.

 Example in a Python script):